davidgsd/AllScan/README.md

 * Dark Green: Node Active (registered and reporting to AllStarLink Network)
 * Medium Green: Node Active, Web-Transceiver enabled (node may be more likely to accept connections)
-* Red: Node is Keyed (transmitting audio to the AllStarLink Network)
+* Red: Node is Keyed (transmitting audio to the AllStarLink Network) (Note: The ASL stats data is not always accurate.
+Some active keyed nodes may not show as Keyed.
+This is not an issue in AllScan.
+The remote node may not be reporting that information or may only report it at certain intervals.
+It may be possible in a future release to get the keyed status more reliably from another ASL stats API/page, or to connect to nodes in Local Monitor mode.)

-'Rx%' column: The remote node's reported TxTime divided by its Uptime, provides a general indication of how busy the note tends to be.
+'Rx%' column: The remote node's reported TxTime divided by its Uptime, provides a general indication of how busy the node tends to be.

 'LCnt' column: The reported number of Connected Links (ie. user nodes, hubs, bridges, or other links).

 ASL's stats APIs are limited to 30 requests/minute per IP Address.
 AllScan currently defaults to one stats request per 2.5 seconds but will reduce that frequency if over limit http code (eg. 429) or other http error codes are received during API requests.

 # Install
-First check that you are using a recent 2.0 Beta version of the ASL Distribution (available [here](http://downloads.allstarlink.org/index.php?b=ASL_Images_Beta)), and that you have AllMon2 or Supermon installed, properly configured and working.
+Ideally you should be using a recent (2021 or later) 2.0 Beta version of the ASL Distribution (available [here](http://downloads.allstarlink.org/index.php?b=ASL_Images_Beta)), and you should have AllMon2 or Supermon properly configured and working.
 If you have Supermon already working, AllScan will then work right away with no additional configuration needed, and will use the favorites.ini file in the supermon directory.
 See [supermon-install.txt](https://github.com/davidgsd/AllScan/blob/main/docs/supermon-install.txt) or the Supermon groups.io page for details on how to install Supermon.
+Make sure you are able to properly execute various functions in Supermon such as connecting and disconnecting remote nodes.
+Supermon is easy to set up and has some nice maintenance/debug features.

-Make sure your node information is defined in /etc/asterisk/allmon.ini and in the supermon global.inc (specifically your $CALL, $LOCATION, and $TITLE2 (eg. "Node 56789") in global.inc).
-AllScan uses those same settings.
-Also make sure you are able to properly execute various functions in Supermon such as connecting and disconnecting remote nodes.
-AllScan supports automatically using the AllMon2 files if Supermon is not installed/configured, but Supermon is easy to set up and has some nice maintenance/debug features.
+AllScan will use the ../supermon/global.inc file automatically if global.inc is not present in the allscan folder.
+If you do not have Supermon installed or its global.inc file cannot be read AllScan will prompt you to enter your Call, Location and Node Title and save to global.inc.

 You will need SSH access to your node and should have basic familiarity with Linux.
-This has been tested on AllStarLink 2.0 Beta nodes with Supermon 7, but should also work fine with HamVOIP, pre-2.0 ASL releases, or AllMon.
+This has been tested on AllStarLink 2.0 Beta with Supermon 7, but should also work fine with HamVOIP and pre-2.0 ASL releases.

 Once you are logged in by SSH to your node run the following commands: